lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 ### Node, NPM and Yarn

-[Node](https://nodejs.org/en/) (or Node.js) is a free, open-source server environment designed to work on pretty much any platform which uses JavaScript server-side.
-The speed and power of Node comes from how it detaches the request and response.
-In a traditional web-server, the request is received, waits to read the code, renders a response and returns it to the client.
-Node does it slightly differently in that the request is received and then it goes back to listening for the next request.
-Once the response is ready it returns it to the client.
-This non-blocking asynchronous processing of requests makes it very memory efficient.
+[Node](https://nodejs.org/en/) (or Node.js) is a free, open-source server environment designed to work on pretty much any platform.
+Node is built on Google's Chrome V8 JavaScript engine.
+It effectively enables JavaScript to run on on the server-side, allowing us to build sophisticated real-time applications with JavaScript.
+Node uses an event driven, non-blocking I/O model.

+Traditional server-framework setups like PHP/Apache spawn new synchronous threads for each connection and will keep doing so until you hit your connection, thread or memory limits.
+Each thread needs to finish a process before it can start on the next and it can become very memory, and/or processor inefficient.

+Node operates differently.
+It uses a single thread that can accept tens of thousands of new requests asynchronously, meaning you can start a new request before finishing an older one.
+Each new request gets entered into an event loop.
+I've seen the event loop described as a magical place, filled with rainbows and unicorns.
+It's also the reason Node itself can be "single threaded", while still being able to handle tens of thousands of asynchronous requests.

+You can read more about [understanding node js here](https://www.codeschool.com/blog/2014/10/30/understanding-node-js/).

 [NPM](https://www.npmjs.com/) is the worlds largest software registry, with around 3 billion downloads per week and 600,000 packages registered.
 Most of these packages can be used on the frontend (on your browser) AND the backend (on your node server), enabling JavaScript developers, previously banished to the frontend, to build software on the backend.
 NPM can be used in your project for dependency management, creating a lock file that can deploy with your application, so no nasty version surprises occur on deployment.

 [Yarn](https://yarnpkg.com/en/) is dependency management solution, also developed by Facebook.
 This project uses `yarn` but the demo app ships with a lock file for both yarn and NPM.
+You can read [more about the power of Yarn here](https://auth0.com/blog/five-things-you-can-do-with-yarn/).

 #### Express

 [Express](https://expressjs.com/) (or Express.js) is a super lightweight and flexible web application framework that provides a robust set of features for web and mobile applications.

-We're using Express to build an API and Express comes with a whole bunch of HTTP utility methods and middleware, making the creation of a robust API quick and easy.
+We're using Express to build an API and Express comes with a whole bunch of HTTP utility methods and [middleware](https://expressjs.com/en/resources/middleware.html), making the creation of a robust API quick and easy.

 ### MongoDB